Pattern 1914 Enfield: History

-During the Second Boer War, the British were faced with accurate long-range fire from Mauser rifles, model 1893 and 1895, in 7×57mm caliber.
+During the Second Boer War, the British were faced with accurate long-range fire from Mauser rifles, model 1893 and 1895, in 7×57mm calibre.
 This smaller, high-velocity round prompted the War Office to develop their own "magnum" round, the .276 Enfield, in 1910.
 An advanced new rifle using a modified Mauser M98-pattern action was built to fire it, the Pattern 1913 Enfield (P13); effective mass production was still not in effect when World War I started, due to the logistical issues that introducing a new rifle cartridge in wartime would cause, so nothing came of it.